chb/smart-docs/index.md

 A SMART app can access the SMART API in two ways:

 1. via "SMART Connect", using Javascript calls from our client library
-2. via "SMART REST", using OAuth-signed REST calls to a SMART container
+2. via "SMART REST", using standard OAuth authentication and authorization and simple REST calls to a SMART container

 Both of these approaches can be used to get at the same underlying data.
 SMART Connect is for simple applications whose logic can be completely built in HTML